If you are learning how to crochet, you will need to know how to single crochet.

 First, you will create the following;

-Once you have the foundation chain ready, you will insert the hook through the first chain.
+Once you have completed the slip knot and have the foundation chain ready, you will insert the hook through the first chain stitch.

-For the second row and in the rest of your work, you will place the hook into the single crochet stitch below the two loops you can see in the row.
+For the foundation row and for the rest of your work, you will place the hook into the first stitch below the two loops you can see in the row.

 In some patterns, it will say to work into one loop only, which can create different types of looks and shaping. - Step 2 – Hooking the yarn